paveltrusov/monopoly-transfer-app/README.md

 # MoneyPoly

 An iOS app for “cashless payments” in board games such as Monopoly.<br>
 The app allows players to avoid using toy money, which is often printed on ordinary cheap paper not meant to be used as real cash.
-Such "money" is inconvenient to handle, and moreover often takes up a lot of space on the table.
+Such money is usually inconvenient to handle, and often takes up a lot of space on the table.

 ## For users
 The scenario of use assumes that players mutually uses this app on the iPad on a table and/or broadcasts on the large TV screen from the iPhone.